 Here are five important things to know about Samtec Flex Stacking connectors that make them great for industrial applications.
 But thinking it through, these things make them great for any application.

 Arguably our strongest capability is what we call “Flex Stack.”
 Flex Stack is the ability to move the plastic insulator (body) up and down the terminal pin in increments of .005″ (0.127 mm) on header strips and dual-body stackers.
 If you need a .360″ stack height, we’ve got it.
 Ditto .365,” .370,” .375,” and so on, and so on.

 You specify the post height and/or stacking height — the distance between the two plastic bodies — in the standard Samtec part number.
 To the right is a picture of part of a Samtec catalog page.
 See the “XXX” — that’s where you specify the exact stack height you are need.

-This allows designers to order a custom stack height connector system with:
+This allows designers to order a custom stack height for a board stacking connectors with:

 • a standard part number

 • no minimum order size